user202729/vim-overleaf/README.md

 the editor text will be overwritten with the browser text, nevertheless using the undo feature in Vim suffices.
 * Commands `:OverleafDisconnect` and `:OverleafRecompile` are available.

+Note that `:OverleafRecompile` is a no-operation when there's no connection.

 You may want to make your own key bindings.

 If in the file there's a line with content such as